MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 ::: zone-end

+::: zone pivot="programming-language-java"
+::: zone-end

 > [!TIP]
-> For more information on what key and field types each Vector Store connector supports, refer to [the documentation for each connector](./out-of-the-box-connectors.md).
+> For more information on what key and field types each Vector Store connector supports, refer to [the documentation for each connector](./out-of-the-box-connectors).

 ### Create the collection and add records